ESL Questions About Penguins

 20. Why are penguins considered to be indicator species for the health of the marine environment?

-See also ESL Questions About Lemmings
+See also ESL Questions About Narwhals

 ESL Reading Activities About Penguins